LazyTechGeek/Home-Assistant-Bed-Sensor/README.md

         - You lazy slob.
         - You embarrassment.
         - You pathetic human.

-  - What are you doing in bed?
-  - Why are you in bed?
-  - Seriously, back in bed?
-  - Is this really necessary?

   # Build the final nagging message by randomly selecting
   # 1 phrase from each of the 3 lists above.